WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 Note that babel informs us about `es6.array.find` as expected - [comapt table](https://kangax.github.io/compat-table/es6/#test-Array.prototype_methods_Array.prototype.find_a_href=_https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find_title=_MDN_documentation_img_src=_../mdn.png_alt=_MDN_(Mozilla_Development_Network)_logo_width=_15_height=_13_/_/a_nbsp;) shows that *Array.prototype.find* is not present in IE and AN 4.4.3 (you have to check obsolete platforms).

-For for a moment change `.browserslistrc` production targets to `last 1 Chrome version` and bserve the difference.
+For for a moment change `.browserslistrc` nondevelopment tier targets to `last 1 Chrome version` and bserve the difference.

 ## Other polyfills